Will AGNC Investment Corp. (AGNC) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a -4.39% gain in the last 1 month and extending the period to 3 months gives it a -2.40%, and is -4.85% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.32% over the week and 1.54% over the month.
+The stock witnessed a -5.02% gain in the last 1 month and extending the period to 3 months gives it a -2.30%, and is 0.68% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.40% over the week and 1.75% over the month.

 AGNC Investment Corp.
 (AGNC) Analyst Forecasts